How does KiwiSaver work?

-We often get a lot of questions from our investors about whether or not they should have KiwiSaver, and how it works.
-So we thought we’d share our thoughts.
+We often get questions from our investors about whether or not they should have KiwiSaver, and how it works.
+So let’s dive in!

 KiwiSaver is a retirement savings program created by the New Zealand Government.
 And what’s cool about it is it’s one of the only ways you can get free money!
 Well, not completely free.
 There’s a bit of a catch, which we’ll get to later.
 But let’s start with the free bit, by looking at how KiwiSaver works: